 No you do not.
 You will get a long extremely well with just English.
 However, it is helpful to learn some basic words and phrases of Swahili and this is covered during our training and orientation program.

-Foods served during your volunteer period include traditional Kenya foods like ugali and sukuma wiki (corn meal and greens), githeri (maize and beans), irio as well as chapatis.
-Kenyan meals also consist of other universal dishes such as beef, chicken, fish, rice and pasta.
-French fries, burgers, pizza etc are available in restaurants and hotels.
+Foods served during your volunteer period include traditional East African foods like ugali and sukuma wiki (corn meal “cake” and greens), githeri (maize and beans), matoke (mashed plantain)and chapati (flatbreads).
+Meals also consist of other familiar dishes such as beef, chicken, fish, rice and pasta.
+French fries, burgers, pizza etc. are available in restaurants and hotels.
 Breakfast usually consists of bread, eggs and tea.
 Fruits and vegetables are plenty in Kenya and feature frequently in menu preparations.
 Kenyan-grown coffee and tea are common beverages.
 In the cities you can get pretty much everything you can in Europe and America.
 You are sure to recognize some brands on the shelves of the larger supermarkets.

 We have enough food variety even for vegetarians.
 We just need to know your special needs in advance.